Vista House is currently open from 10:00 am – 4:00 pm daily.

 Some Vista House History

-Vista House was closed for almost 5 years while an extensive restoration was completed.
-Over $4 million was completed in 2003 by joint efforts of Oregon State Parks Trust, The Friends of Vista House, and the Oregon Parks and Recreation Department to fund the restoration.
+In 2000, Vista House was closed for almost five years while an extensive restoration was completed.
+Over $4 million was raised through the joint efforts of the Oregon State Parks Trust, The Friends of Vista House, and the Oregon Parks and Recreation Department to fund the restoration.
 The Vista House re-opened to the public in the summer of 2005, and was formally rededicated May 5, 2006, in a grand ceremony.

 The Friends of Vista House now works in partnership with Oregon State Parks to help share the experience of Vista House with over one million visitors each year.